nodejs/node/deps/npm/README.md

 ## Legal Stuff

 "npm" and "the npm registry" are owned by Isaac Z. Schlueter.
-All rights not explicitly granted in the MIT license are reserved.
+All rights reserved.
 See the included LICENSE file for more details.

 "Node.js" and "node" are trademarks owned by Joyent, Inc.  npm is not officially part of the Node.js project, and is neither owned by nor